1 Introduction: What’s the Difference?

 • Chapter 4 introduces the approach of characterizing equivalence spectra through a class of energy games and how to decide such games.

-• TODO Chapter 6 adapt the game for the weak spectrum of equivalences accounting for silent-steps.
+• WIP Chapter 7 adapts the game for the weak spectrum of equivalences.

-• TODO Chapter 7 showcases implementations to conveniently perform equivalence spectroscopies in web browsers and using GPU parallelization.
+• TODO Chapter 8 showcases implementations to conveniently perform equivalence spectroscopies in web browsers.

 1.3 Artifacts and Papers